 The Deterra Project: Preventing Prescription Medicine Abuse

-Summit County Community Partnership is pleased to kick off a drug prevention initiative on August 31, 2016 aimed at preventing the pipeline to addiction.
-Summit County Community Partnership has received a donation by Mallinckrodt Pharmaceuticals of 40,000 drug deactivation pouches that will be distributed to senior centers, patients, parents, and families in Akron and Summit County to provide a safe and responsible drug disposal method, preventing abuse and misuse of leftover prescription medication.
+Summit County Community Partnership was pleased to kick off a drug prevention initiative on August 31, 2016 aimed at preventing the pipeline to addiction.
+Summit County Community Partnership has received a donation by Mallinckrodt Pharmaceuticals of 40,000 drug deactivation pouches that will be distributed to senior centers, patients, parents, and families in Akron and Summit Counties to provide a safe and responsible drug disposal method, preventing abuse and misuse of leftover prescription medication.

 The user-friendly pouch deactivates prescription drugs and renders contents safe for landfills.
 After filling the specially formulated pouch with prescription drugs and regular tap water, it can be sealed and thrown away with the household trash.